Yarrow Lung Compress

 - A pot for brewing the compress solution

 - Inner cloth

 - 2 flat-filled hot-water bottles (if no high fever is present)

-- Wrap the outer and intermediate cloths around hot-water bottles and place in the bed
+- Wrap the outer and intermediate cloths around the hot-water bottles and place them in the bed

 - Prepare the patient (see “General Instructions”), who then lies down on the bed.